This information will help you understand hair loss during cancer treatment and explains medications that you can take to prevent or help hair loss.

 If you want to wear a wig, try to get one before your hair falls out because it will be easier to match your hair color and style.
 If you have already experienced hair loss, bring a photo of your usual hairstyle, and if you can, a lock of your hair.
 This will help you find a wig that looks like your hair did before your treatment started.

 When shopping for a wig, you may want to shop around and compare prices.
-There is a list of stores that sell wigs and hairpieces at the end of this resource.
+There is a list of places to buy wigs in the section “Where to Buy Wigs and Hairpieces” at the end of this resource.

 A wig should fit properly, be comfortable, and be easy to care for.
 You may want to start wearing your wig as soon as your hair begins to thin.
 As your hair gets thinner, you may need to have your wig adjusted to make it fit better.